How IoT, Big Data, and Analytics give wings to the aviation industry

 Other services like ‘In-Flight recommender systems’ that recommend frequent-flyers their preferred refreshments—based on historical data—will give the passengers a top-notch experience and also help airline companies boost ancillary sales.

-One of the segments where Predictive Analytics has been of big significance is around pricing of the flight tickets.
-Categorizing air tickets into different segments can lead to a better understanding of the demand-supply matrix, and the airlines can dynamically change their pricing to ensure all tickets are sold across different classes than having an empty flight due to conventional pricing.
+One area where predictive analytics can be of big significance is the pricing of flight tickets.
+Categorizing air tickets into different segments can lead to a better understanding of the demand-supply matrix.
+Airlines can dynamically change their pricing to ensure all tickets are sold across different classes, rather than having an empty flight due to conventional pricing.

-Extensive use of IoT technologies and analytics in the future will help the aviation industry evolve as everything will be completely monitored and orchestrated by sensors, thus improving their operational efficiency and giving passengers a legendary experience.
+Extensive use of an IoT platform and technologies in the future will help the aviation industry evolve as everything will be completely monitored and orchestrated by sensors, thus improving their operational efficiency and giving passengers a legendary experience.

 Ducen is a trusted technology solutions provider that aims to empower Fortune 1000 companies through quality solutions and services that drive business outcomes and enhance customer experiences.